 Data Types

-HL7 has defined two sets of “abstract” data types for use in HL7 models, including CDA.
+HL7 has defined “abstract” data types for use in HL7 models, and these definitions have been revised.
 The two versions are known as Release 1 (R1) and Release 2 (R2) – details can be found in the HL7 Version 3 Normative Edition (2013 version).
+While R2 addresses concerns some users have had with the original version (R1), the R1 datatype is normative for many existing specifications, including CDA R2.
 Of particular interest for this implementation guide is the Concept Descriptor (CD) data type (present in both versions), which is used for the representation of coded data (in SNOMED CT or other terminologies), and is the most general coded data type.
-The CD data types provides for the representation of post-coordinated expressions, although by different mechanism in the two versions.
-The Data Types R1 specification, which is used by CDA R2 (and other earlier versions of V3), represents post-coordination using “qualifier” elements (one or more) which encode attribute-value pairs that “qualify” (or modify) a primary concept (code) and are represented as an XML structure.
+The CD data types provide for the representation of post-coordinated expressions, although by different mechanism in the two versions.
+The Data Types R1 specification, which is used by CDA R2 (and other earlier versions of V3), supports representation of post-coordination using “qualifier” elements (one or more) which encode attribute-value pairs that “qualify” (or modify) a primary concept (code) and are represented as an XML structure.
 Datypes R2 instead uses an arbitrary length string representation for the “code” attribute, which allows post-coordination to be represented by the grammar (if any) that is defined for that purpose by the terminology (code system) itself.
 In the case of SNOMED CT, this is the Compositional Grammar.
-In this guide examples will be shown of the use of both Data Types R1 and R2, with the R1 examples being directly applicable to use in CDA R2.
+In this guide examples will be showing the use of both Data Types R1 and R2, with the R1 examples being directly applicable to use in CDA R2.
+Both datatypes can support translation, though translation is not specifically in scope of TermInfo, as the translational mappings should be to the content represented in the respective datatype, regardless of its representation.

+Example of CD R1:

+Example of CD R2:

 Coding and Terminologies